Lakkos Artist Residency

 Things to do while in Crete and Heraklion.

-Knossos palace really is a must see.
-If you combine your ticket with the Archaeological museum you get a much better price.
-The palace is a 20 minute bus trip from the residency.
-The museum is a 10 minute walk. www.explorecrete.com/archaeology/antiquities-crete.html
+Archeological Museum/ Knossos Palace.
+The palace is a 20-minute bus trip from the residency.
+The museum is a 10-minute walk. www.explorecrete.com/archaeology/antiquities-crete.html

 Archanes village is possibly the oldest continually inhabited village in Europe.
-Its history goes back 5000 years and is build above a Minoas village/ palace.
-It is a 25 minute local bus drive away from Heraklion.
-The village is very beautiful and the bus trip there travels through Europes oldest grape growing region.
-On Sunday nights the local kafeneon always has live local music for free. www.we-love-crete.com/arhanes.html
+Its history goes back 5000 years and is built above a Minoan village/ palace.
+It is a 25-minute local bus ride away from Heraklion.
+The village is very beautiful, and the bus trip there travels through Europe's oldest wine region.

-Matala beach is about a one and a half hour bus trip from Heraklion.
+Matala Beach is a one and a half hour bus trip from Heraklion.
 Take the bus from station A. www.cretanbeaches.com/en/sea-tourism/central-crete-beaches-heraklion/matala-beach

 www.eos-her.gr/en/program/